nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-30-ImmutableMetadataNotEnough.md

 This is very similar to NexentaEdge, but there are differences:
   * IPFS accepts the chunk and then generates its cryptographic hash.
 A NexentaEdge client directly interfacing to NexentaEdge cryptographically hashes the chunk before requesting that it be put.
 This avoids tranmission of duplicate chunks.
-  * IPFS routing is a cosistent hashing solution.
-NexentaEdge hases to a Target Group and then does rapid negotiations within the group to find and dynamically place new chunks on the least burdened targets.
+  * IPFS routing is a consistent hashing solution.
+NexentaEdge hashes to a Target Group and then does rapid negotiations within the group to find and dynamically place new chunks on the least burdened targets.

 ## Different Metadata Philosophy
 The IPFS naming system is still a work-in-progress, but all of their examples suggest a very different method for publishing content accessible by name.

 They take the cryptographic hash of the atomic object and embed those references in other documents, which basically function as directories.
-Each of these directory obects is also immutable, referencing specific frozen-in-time content.
+Each of these directory objects is also immutable, referencing specific frozen-in-time content.
 The directory object itself has a cryptographic hash, which can be referenced in higher layer directories.
 Finally a "root" directory is published which is then pointed to by a mutable name to directory object mappping.

 From the examples given and the suggested implementations it is clear that this is not intended as a high transaction rate solution.
 This is something more akin to publishing the daily release of a open-source project.
 This new root is collected, authorized and published by a single authorative user.